masterbioinfo/projetwalker/Doc/GUItutorial.md

 See [jupyter documentation](http://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html) for notebook usage.

 ## 3-Upload your files <a name="upload"></a>:

-Run the first cell of __GUI__ ShifttoMe.
-Select **Upload titration directory** to upload all the files provided by your NMR titration.
+1. Click on **Upload titration directory** to upload all the .list files provided by your NMR titration.
+You must choose a directory in which all the .list files will be loaded.

-Your files apper in the window:
+Your files appear in the window:

 Data files|
 ---|---